Snowflake Azure PrivateLink Implementation Runbook

 4. Snowflake Implementation Steps

-4.1 Retrieve the PrivateLink configuration (source of truth)
+4.1 Retrieve PrivateLink Configuration

 USE ROLE ACCOUNTADMIN;